altunenes/sorceress/docs/explanations of illusions.md

 ![doloeufout.png](./assets/1631019152448-doloeufout.png)

 Which red circle is bigger than the other?
-Probably you know what I'm talking about, two of them in the same radius.
 This illusion was first created by Belgian psychologist Joseph Remi Leopold Delbœuf in 1865.
-It's all about the perception of size.
-Of course, it's not the "all" about the story, the size differences of the inner and outer circles also play their roles in this illusion...
-Well, I didn't create a parameter for customizing those circles' (inner and outer) radius but I believe you get the point.
+It's all about the perception of size.The Delboeuf illusion is a well-known optical illusion where two circles appear to have different sizes, even though they are the same size.
+This illusion is caused by the surrounding context in which the circles are presented.
+In this case, the size of the outer circle influences the perceived size of the inner circle.
+The illusion can be destroyed by adding horizontal lines to the circles, which helps the viewer accurately perceive their actual size.
+The Delboeuf illusion is an interesting example of how our perception can be influenced by the context in which we see things.
 If you select the `kill=True`, the illusion will be destroyed by the two horizontal lines.

 ## 9- kanizsa